-Are there certain ethical or other requirements needed to receive the
+- Are there certain ethical or other requirements needed to receive the certification?

-Does the designation or certification require a certain level of work
+- Does the designation or certification require a certain level of work experience or education?

-Do you have to take ongoing refresher/continuing education courses to
+- Do you have to take ongoing refresher/continuing education courses to maintain the certification?

 SOURCE: Investment Industry Regulatory Organization of Canada (IIROC) - General News